QuantumBob/systems/just-d20/README.md

 # JustD20 System

-This system is a justd20 system that you can use as a starting point for building your own custom systems.
+This system is a Just D20 system that you can use as a starting point for building your own custom systems.
 It's similar to Simple World-building, but has examples of creating attributes in code rather than dynamically through the UI.

 ## Usage